khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 Prefer using a plus icon when:

-* The accordion body content is a set of visual components following the same style, secondary functionalities, that do not prevent users to accomplish their task...
-In this case the plus icon would act as a visual signifier for adding extra content of the exact same type. (eg. a set of icons, avatars, secondary buttons...)
+* The accordion body content is a set of visual components following the same style, secondary functionalities, that do not prevent users to accomplish their task.
+In this case the plus icon would act as a visual signifier for adding extra content of the exact same type. (eg. a set of icons, avatars, secondary buttons...).

 #### Header

 Just like [modals](/components/modals/), the header of an accordion could be a question or a title.
-Either way, headers should give context about the underlying content in a concise and actictionable way.
+Either way, headers should give context about the underlying content in a concise and actionable way.
 Examples of headers can be "What can GitLab offer me?", or "More options".

 #### Body